StoDevX/course-data-tools/README.md

+## getData.py
+Before using this script, you'll need a some other libraries:

+- Python 3.4 or greater (3.x might work, but I haven't tested)
+- beautifulsoup4
+- requests
+- lxml
+- xmltodict

+so a `pip3 install beautifulsoup4 requests lxml xmltodict` should do it.

+## TODO
 - [ ] TODO: Redo profs, depts, times, places, and gereqs as foreign keys to other tables in the db.
 - [ ] TODO: Implement the new CLI for getData.py